-The 2022 U.S. Alpine Championships will be held in Sugarloaf, ME from Mar.
-20-Apr.
-1. The Speed events will be conducted as part of the NorAm Finals, so NorAm quotas and selections will be used for that portion of the event.
+The 2024 U.S. Alpine Championships (SL, GS, SG) will be held in Sun Valley, ID from March 20-24.
+The National Championship for DH will be conducted as part of the NorAm Cup races at Copper Mountain in December, so NorAm quotas and selections will be used for that portion of the event.